Azure/terraform-azurerm-avm-res-dbformysql-flexibleserver/examples/server-config/README.md

   skip_provider_registration = true
 }

+## Section to provide a random Azure region for the resource group
+# This allows us to randomize the region for the resource group.
+module "regions" {
+  source  = "Azure/regions/azurerm"
+  version = ">= 0.3.0"
+}

+# This allows us to randomize the region for the resource group.
+resource "random_integer" "region_index" {
+  max = length(module.regions.regions) - 1
+  min = 0
+}

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"